coosir/fireworq/doc/api.md

 API
 ===

-All operations on Fireworq are done via HTTP API.
+All operations on Middleman are done via HTTP API.
 The following operations are supported.

 - [Queue Management][section-api-queue]